Rochester-born technology addresses diversity in dermatology

 ROCHESTER, N.Y.
 (WROC) — The lack of diversity in dermatology is recognized by doctors nationwide.
-Without adequate tools in treating skin of color, misdiagnoses may become more common.
+Without adequate tools for treating skin of color, misdiagnoses may become more common.

 However, there is a tool born right in Rochester that has helped to make a difference.